Fishing Outlook & Conditions

 Steamboat Flyfisher's Tip of the Week

-The Elk River flow has came up after recent precipitation, currently running at 50 CFS.
-Fishing is best in the mornings, and we are still seeing Tricos.
-Dry dropper's have been productive.
+The Elk River flow has been steady after recent precipitation, currently running around 45 CFS.
+Streamers are a productive option in the mornings and evenings.
+While nymphing and dry dropper's have been productive throughout the day.
 Feel Free to give a call down to the shop anytime for more in-depth info 970-879-6552

 Directions open in app